On topological obstructions to the existence of non-periodic Wannier bases: Preliminaries

 Let $X$ be a proper metric measure space, that is, $X$ is a set, which is equipped with a metric $d$ and a measure $m$ defined on the Borel $\sigma$-algebra defined by the topology on $X$ induced by the metric, and all balls are compact.
-Let $D\subset X$ be a discrete subspace such that the inclusion $D\subset X$ is a coarse equivalence.
+Let $D\subset X$ be a discrete subspace.
+We assume that $D$ is uniformly discrete (i.e.\ $\inf_{g,h\in D,g\neq h}d(g,h)>0$) and has bounded geometry (i.e.\ for any $R>0$ the number of points of $D$ in each ball of radius $R$ is uniformly bounded).
+We may consider $D$ as a measure space with the measure of any point equal to one.
+We will say that $D$ is coarsely equivalent to $X$ if the inclusion $D\subset X$ is a coarse equivalence.
 The latter means that there exists $C>0$ such that for any $x\in X$ there exists $y\in D$ with $d(x,y)<C$.
-We assume that $D$ is uniformly discrete (i.e. $\inf_{g,h\in D,g\neq h}d(g,h )>0$) and has bounded geometry (i.e. for any $R>0$ the number of points in each ball of radius $R$ is uniformly bounded).
-We may consider $D$ as a measure space with the measure of any point equal to one.
-It is natural to think of $D$ as a discretization of $X$.
+In this case, it is natural to think of $D$ as a discretization of $X$.

 For a Hilbert space $H$ we write $\mathbb B(H)$ (resp., $\mathbb K(H)$) for the algebra of all bounded (resp., all compact) operators on $H$.
 Recall the definition of the Roe algebra of $X$ \cite{Roe}.
-Let $H_X$ be a Hilbert space with an action of the algebra $C_0(X)$ of continuous functions on $X$ vanishing at infinity (i.e. a $*$-homomorphism $\psi:C_0(X)\to\mathbb B(H_X)$).
+Let $H_X$ be a Hilbert space with an action of the algebra $C_0(X)$ of continuous functions on $X$ vanishing at infinity (i.e.\ a $*$-homomorphism $\psi:C_0(X)\to\mathbb B(H_X)$).
 We will assume that $\{\psi(f)\xi:f\in C_0(X),\xi\in H_X\}$ is dense in $H_X$ and $\psi(f)\in\mathbb K(H_X)$ implies that $f=0$.
 An operator $T\in\mathbb B(H_X)$ is {\it locally compact} if the operators $T\psi(f)$ and $\psi(f)T$ are compact for any $f\in C_0(X)$.
 It has {\it finite propagation} if there exists some $R>0$ such that $\psi(f)T\psi(g)=0$ whenever the distance between the supports of $f,g\in C_0(X)$ is greater than $R$.
 The {\it Roe algebra} $C^*(X,H_X)$ is the norm completion of the $*$-algebra of locally compact, finite propagation operators on $H_X$.